 The VA claims process is made up of three levels in which decisions are made by various VA representatives to either grant or deny veterans’ claims.
 To challenge the decision of one of the levels is an appeal of the non‑favorable decision.
-A veteran has a right to challenge any decision at any level of the process.
+A veteran has a right to challenge any decision at any level of the process and request reconsideration.
 Within each level are several layers of decision‑making which can also impact the award or denial of veterans claims, and which may be appealed internally within said level.
-Based on the level of the decision or the stage of the appeal process, the veteran has differing lengths of time to submit his appeal.
+Based on the level of the decision or the stage of the new appeal process, the veteran has differing lengths of time to submit his appeal.

-Three Levels of Appeals
+Appealing VA Disability: Three Levels of Appeals

 The first level is the Regional Office (RO), or the Agency of Original Jurisdiction.
 The RO is exactly what it sounds like: the local, regional administrative office of the VA.
 Generally, with very few exceptions, every claim originates in the RO.
 Whether it’s an original claim or a claim for a higher rating for a previously service‑connected and rated disability, the RO first manages the claims process.
 Its functions are relatively straightforward.